kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 ### Interviewer: what if the trie gets too large for one machine?
 - We could have multiple QueryService based on splitting on character (Sharding)
 - Range Based Partitioning, each term in a partition.
 Cons: Distribution is skewed,
-- Partition based on the maximum capacity of the server
+- Partition based on the maximum capacity of the server using consistent hashing
 #### How is trie stored across multiple machines?
 - We use **consistent hashing** to decide which machine a particular string belongs 2
 - e.g 1: when "ad" comes, we calculate its hashing value, assuming it's 1, then we would go to Query Service 1 to either read/write/update in the Service 1 Tries for the "ad".
 At this time, even though other Query Service Tries also contains "ad" node, we won't store anything there